People with PPMS may experience walking issues and other symptoms that become more severe over time. Symptoms may stall

 If you’re living with PPMS, it’s important to find sources of support.

 Living with a chronic illness can take an emotional toll.
 If you’re experiencing ongoing feelings of sadness, anger, grief, or other difficult emotions, let your healthcare team know.
 They may refer you to a mental health professional who can help.

 You can also look for a mental health professional on your own.
 For example, the American Psychological Association offers a search tool to find psychologists throughout the United States.

-You may find it helpful to talk to other people who are living with MS. Consider looking into support groups and other communities, either in person or online, like Bezzy MS.
+You may find it helpful talking with other people who are living with MS. Consider looking into support groups and other communities, either in person or online, like Bezzy MS.